agentic-profile/agentic-profile-auth/README.md

 # Agentic Profile Authentication Library

 An Agentic Profile is a JSON-LD/DID Document at a well known network location that becomes a DID URI for a person, business, or other entity.
-DID URIs can resolve to an HTTPS endpoint, on a blockchain, and many other services that are definbed by the DID specification.
+DID URIs can resolve to an HTTPS endpoint, on a blockchain, and many other services that are defined by the DID specification.
 For example, the URI did:web:iamagentic.ai/mike is a universal identifier that can be used to discover AI agents that represent Mike.

 The Agentic Profile provides a means for authentication using strong public key cryptography.
 Each Agentic Profile publishes the current public key(s) for a person, and may also publish the public keys for the person's agents.